Question:

 An essential part of health and wellness is rest.
 In fact, sleeping is essential for your overall well-being, especially in detox and early recovery.
 It is also necessary for making physical pain work for you because sleep helps to reduce inflammation and promote healing.

 Another great way to make pain work for you is regular exercise.
+Regular exercise is important for building strength and endurance, which supports recovery and helps manage chronic pain.
 Not only does it release endorphins, but it also helps to increase your pain tolerance.
 Practicing daily exercises and slowly increasing your workout regime will boost your physical and mental health.

 Pairing sleep and exercise with a healthy diet can also help to make physical pain work for you.
 This is because certain nutrients such as omega-3 fatty acids have been shown to reduce inflammation.
 Not to mention, many people in recovery from substance abuse are deficient in many of the body’s essential vitamins and nutrients.